gfang200/additionalCodeExamples/README.md

 Object oriented implementation of an n-gram analysis to detect plagiarism in code.
 As a lead undergraduate instructor, I built this after I found a few students cheating on their programming assignments.
 Uses an implementation of unionFind to group students together with similar assignments.

 #### insertMerge.py ####
 An exercise I got during a whiteboarding interview to merge overlapping tuples.
-I thought it was an interesting problem and I wanted to figure it out so I finished the code after the interview.
+I thought it was an interesting problem and I wanted to figure it out, so, I finished the code after the interview.

 Sample Projects
 ---------------